How to return energy beings to their home, for future reference.

 - This Is Gonna Suck: When Sheridan reveals he's going to Sector 14, Ivanova, in C&C, sounds worried, while Garibaldi, following Sheridan in another Starfury, just says, "Lucky me."

-- Throwing Down the Gauntlet: Urza Jaddo's challenge to Londo, by stabbing a kutari into the table and announcing his intentions in no uncertain terms.
+- Throwing Down the Gauntlet: Urza Jaddo's challenge to Londo, by stabbing a coutari into the table and announcing his intentions in no uncertain terms.
 Londo willingly accepts the challenge, withdrawing the sword as he does so.

-- Urban Legends: Grey sector, where all sorts of strange things are known to happen, and which draws Sheridan like a moth to a flame.
+- Urban Legends: Grey Sector, where all sorts of strange things are known to happen, and which draws Sheridan like a moth to a flame.